M. A. Numminen: Multiple roles and genres

-In the 1970s, Numminen became a popular favourite with his children's songs in the 1973 film Herra Huu – Jestapa Jepulis, Penikat Sipuliks, where he also played the main role, and in the 1977 TV series Jänikset maailmankartalle where he played a hare.
-At the same time, Numminen also gained success in Sweden with his song 'Gummiboll' (Numminen's Finnish version of this was called 'Kumipallona luokses pompin ain', and is an interpretation of the song "Rubber Ball" by Bobby Vee): Numminen has recorded Swedish versions of many of his songs.
-He has also made several songs in English, German and Esperanto.

-In 1989 Numminen released the vinyl album The Tractatus Suite, consisting of extracts from the philosopher Ludwig Wittgenstein's Tractatus Logico-Philosophicus set to music, on the Forward! label (GN-95).
-The album was recorded at Finnvox Studios, Helsinki between February and June 1989.
-The "lyrics" (quotations from the Tractatus) were provided in German, English, Esperanto, French, Finnish and Swedish.
-The music was reissued as a CD in 2003, M.A.
-Numminen sings Wittgenstein.

 In the 2000s, Numminen made a return to electronic music and modern club sound.
 In 2003 Numminen started M.A.N.
 Scratch Band featuring his long-time collaborator Pedro Hietanen with young jazz musicians Olavi Uusivirta, Lasse Lindgren and DJ Santeri Vuosara (also known as DJ Sane).
 The duo M.A.
 Numminen & DJ Sane was started in 2004.

 Numminen has appeared on Radio Suomi since 1984 together with playwright Juha Siltanen on their night show Yömyöhä.

-In 1986 he published a book called Baarien mies ("The Man of the Bars") on Finnish keskiolut lager culture, for which he visited 350 bars around Finland.
+In 1986 he published a book called Baarien mies ("The Man of the Bars") on Finnish keskiolut lager culture, for which he visited over 100 bars around Finland.
 The book had a considerable role in the birth of 1980s keskiolut beer culture in Finland.

+His records, starting with Suomen Talvisota 1939–1940's Underground-Rock in 1970, were published under the umbrella of the legendary Finnish label Love Records.
+Numminen has recorded Swedish versions of many of his songs.
+He has also made several songs in English, German and Esperanto.

-Numminen has taken part in over 30 films, either as an actor, scriptwriter, composer or cinematographer.
+Numminen has taken part in many films, either as an actor, scriptwriter, composer, singer, or short film director.

+Children's songs

+In the 1970s, Numminen became a popular favourite with his children's songs in the 1973 film Herra Huu – Jestapa Jepulis, Penikat Sipuliks, where he also played the main role, and in the 1977 TV series Jänikset maailmankartalle where he played a rabbit named Gommi, and his friend Pedro Hietanen played a cat named Pommi.
+At the same time, Numminen also gained success in Sweden with his song 'Gummiboll' (Numminen's Finnish version of this was called 'Kumipallona luokses pompin ain', and is an interpretation of the song "Rubber Ball" by Bobby Vee).

+Setting Wittgenstein to music

+In 1989 Numminen released the vinyl album The Tractatus Suite, consisting of extracts from the philosopher Ludwig Wittgenstein's Tractatus Logico-Philosophicus set to music, on the Forward! label (GN-95).
+The album was recorded at Finnvox Studios in Helsinki between February and June 1989.
+The "lyrics" (quotations from the Tractatus) were provided in German, English, Esperanto, French, Finnish and Swedish.
+The music was reissued as a CD in 2003, M.A.
+Numminen sings Wittgenstein.
+The songs include Wovon man nicht sprechen kann, darüber muss man schweigen (On what one cannot speak about, one must be silent), to the tune of a German marching song, accompanied by the Sohon Torwet brass band.

+In 2019, Numminen sang Wittgenstein, accompanied by the pianist Claes Olsson, at the Berlinale International Film Festival.

+Personal life

+Numminen's first wife was Sirpa Kuosa.
+They divorced, and he married Helena Vapaa.